cerner/terra-toolkit-boneyard/docs/Webpack.md

 webpack --env.disableCSSCustomProperties
 ```

-This will shrink the size of css greatly and ensure that the appropriate CSS properties are valued appropriately without using CSS custom properties.
+This will shrink the size of css and ensure that the appropriate CSS properties are defined appropriately without using CSS custom properties.